wcoath/drc-cmic-nipype-workshop/README.md

 `docker run -p 8888:8888 -it --rm -v /path/to/my_output:/home/neuro/my_output wcoath/nipype_workshop`

-Open http://127.0.0.1:8888/?token=pybrain or http://localhost:8888/?token=pybrain in your web browser to access the workshop content.
+And paste the link given into a web browser to access via Jupyter Notebook.

 Click on the example pipeline script: